AeolusUX/ArkOS-K36/README.md

 [ArkOS Wiki](https://github.com/christianhaitian/arkos/wiki) | [Flashing Guide](https://ko-fi.com/post/Installation-Guide-for-ArkOS-v2-0-01272024-J3J6TVPH1) |

+# Disclaimer
+Support for this OS is made on a best effort basis and is subject to change at any time.
+I make no guarantee on support or capabilities of this image.
+Use at your own risk!
+I do not provide support or condone the use of preloaded images or ROM packs.
+These images are provided as-is, and I reserve the right to support or not support devices and features that users may request.
+However, users are free to use any code provided here as a basis for creating their own image if they choose to do so.

 # Donate
 🎮☕ Loving my work?
 Let’s power up together – buy me a coffee! 🕹️✨